Federal proposals aims to increase medical training for students in rural communities

-WASHINGTON — The pandemic brought health disparities in the U.S. into the spotlight, but since then, dozens of rural hospitals nationwide have shut down.
+The pandemic brought health disparities in the U.S. into the spotlight but since then dozens of rural hospitals nationwide have shut down.

 Now, it can be difficult trying to access timely health care in rural areas.

-“I lived three miles away from one of the biggest medical centers in our country, yet I could not receive the dire surgery I needed to save my life,” Burke said.
+“I lived three miles away from one of the biggest medical centers in our country, yet I could not receive the dire surgery I needed to save my life,” said Burke.

 On Capitol Hill, one bipartisan proposal aims to improve access by increasing training opportunities for medical students.
 It would create a nationwide grant program for medical schools and community-based clinics to offer more hands-on experience in those underserved communities.